 Whether mental illness stems from addiction, depression or a multitude of the many other physiological or emotional factors, this project addresses a universal problem, one that is often times concealed, and revealed only within the silent confines of the home.
 Sadly, in some cases, these issues are recognized only after the victims of mental illness have taken their own lives.

-Home: Envisioning the Veil of Mental Illness, inspired by intangible whispers around me, evokes diverse psychological states and emotions.
+HOME, inspired by intangible whispers around me, evokes diverse psychological states and emotions.
 These photographs I created in response to these issues question what lies beyond control and reason, revealing veiled places of sanctuary, threaded and unraveled, sharing space with abnormal brain activity.
 This juxtaposition gives pause to the myriad of horrific, unseen actions and events that plague our society.